 Estimated reading time: 9 minutes

-My son and I have been going out on walks more so for our mental health, then keeping physically active after this reason.
+My son and I have been going out walking more for our mental health, then keeping physically active after this reason.
 We have expanded our walking routes and locations, to include new places where we haven’t been to before.
 It has been a gradual process, but we have now gained a new love for walking.

 Here are a few places where we have been walking outdoors: